 Fermenting Already-prepared Foods

 There will be times when even the easiest fermented foods seem like they take too much time to tackle.
 If you are at such a point take a deep breath and relax.
 With very little effort you can still improve the quality of foods your family eats.
-A packet of vegetable starter culture (like Caldwell’s), or a little bit of whey reserved from other culturing projects, allows you to add health-promoting probiotics to a number of processed foods.
+A little bit of whey reserved from other culturing projects, kombucha, or water kefir, allows you to add health-promoting probiotics to a number of processed foods.
 Don’t let the term “processed” trip you up.
 Everything that gets cooked is processed.
 Naturally, you will want to buy the healthiest version possible of whatever food your budget will allow, so be sure to read labels carefully.

 When looking for foods you can improve with fermentation, it’s important that there not be too many chemicals or preservatives added, since preservatives tend to interfere with fermentation.
 A little vinegar is fine, but if vinegar is one of the primary ingredients, that food may not ferment well.
 With a little practice at label reading you will find the brands of food that have few or no additives.